DeanRoddey/CIDLib/ReadMe.md

 - A file packaging system

+**Portability**

+CIDLib is primarily developed on Windows, but it has always been designed to be portable, since it is really a virtual OS sort of system and has a full platform abstraction layer.
+So everything above that is built purely in terms of our own pure C++ interfaces, which makes them highly portable.
+The lowest level, CIDKernel, is split into interfaces plus optional platform drivers.
+There are currently platform drivers for Windows and Linux.

+However, the Linux one was left unused for a long time and I've only recently begun to rehabilitate it.
+I've made good progress on it, but I'm not a Linux guy and I could definitely use some help on it.
+I have it to the point that the build tool is building on Linux and I can build CIDKernel and the lowest level test of CIDKernel, and I'm now working through that to get the core functionality working on Linux.

+Not all of the per-platform functionality is in CIDKernel.
+There are a handful of other libraries that provide some less fundamental functionality that is still, at least for the immediate term, going to require per-platform support.
+They are similarly structured with an interface and per-platfrom implementations.
+These don't currently have any Linux side implementation.
+The secure sockets one is a linchpin currently, since it is blocking a number of important higher level facilities from becoming available on Linux.

+The UI code is another story, but just getting the back end functionality cleanly supported on both platforms would be a very powerful thing.
+Note that the UI code is similarly encapsulated, but there's a lot more to UI portability than that.

 **Documentation**

 For now, the code is mostly undocumented, other than in the code itself.
-I needed to get it uploaded and start working against the remote repository, and figured it made sense to let people go ahead and start looking through it while I get the initial documentation done.
 The build instructions are in the above Wiki pages, see Building below.
 I've got a documentation compiler done, which reads in XML content and can spit it out in whatever format desired, currently HTML.
 I've started work on the documentation but that will be quite a job to complete it.

-In the meantime, I had already begin to make some videos about some of the technologies I've created as part of this project.
+In the meantime, I had already begun to make some videos about some of the technologies I've created as part of this project.
 Those are on my personal Youtube channel here:

 https://www.youtube.com/channel/UCAxCoATHgFBvqZhxFRnZsfw